Characterizing Datasets for LLM-based Requirements Engineering: A Systematic Mapping Study: Study Design

-We follow the methodology of systematic mapping studies proposed by Petersen et al.~\cite{Petersen2008}, which is widely adopted in software engineering and RE research.
+We follow the methodology of systematic mapping studies proposed by Petersen et al.~\cite{Petersen2008,PETERSEN20151}, which defines the planning, conducting, and documenting phases, and which is widely adopted in software engineering and RE research.
+Complementarily, and inspired by similar studies~\cite{Annunziata2024,Williams2022,ARDIC2025112447}, we followed the ACM/SIGSOFT Empirical Standards for conducting and reporting systematic reviews~\cite{Ralph2021}.

-\textbf{Scope and definitions.} We define the \emph{target phenomenon} as the use of public datasets for LLM-based tasks in RE.
-The \emph{RE artifacts and activities} considered include requirements documents, user stories, issue reports, app reviews, specifications, models, test cases, trace links, as well as specification, analysis, management, and validation, among others.
-A \emph{dataset} is any publicly accessible corpus that provides a stable reference or URL and sufficient metadata to allow reuse.
-Finally, \emph{LLM tasks} encompass pre-training, fine-tuning, in-context learning, and downstream inference or benchmarking for RE-related tasks.
+\textbf{Scope and definitions.} We define the \emph{target phenomenon} as the use of public datasets for LLM-based tasks operating on RE textual artifacts (i.e., written in natural language) across RE lifecycle activities.
+A \emph{dataset} is any publicly accessible corpus providing a stable reference or URL and sufficient metadata to enable reuse~\cite{Bosu2013}. \emph{LLM-based tasks} include pre-training, fine-tuning, in-context learning, and downstream inference, benchmarking, and evaluation for RE-related activities~\cite{Hou2024}. \emph{RE textual artifacts} encompass requirement-related documents, such as textual requirements, user stories, issue reports, app reviews, specifications, models, test cases, and trace links~\cite{Franch2023}.
+Finally, \emph{RE activities} cover elicitation, analysis, specification, management, verification and validation stages~\cite{Zadenoori2025}.
+These definitions not only delimit the scope of the study for constructing the search string but also inform the design of data extraction using domain-specific vocabularies for systematic characterization.

-\textbf{Sources.} In the context of this research preview, we limit source analysis to white literature from the Scopus database for its comprehensive indexing of peer-reviewed research relevant to our domain~\cite{Martin-Martin2021}.
+\textbf{Databases.} Following recent systematic mapping studies in the software engineering community~\cite{Annunziata2024}, we primarily rely on Scopus as the main source of white literature due to its broad and comprehensive indexing of peer-reviewed research in software engineering~\cite{Martin-Martin2021}.
+To further increase coverage and mitigate potential selection bias, we complement this search with major publisher databases commonly used in related studies~\cite{Stevanetic2015,Aljedaani2021}, namely IEEE Xplore, ACM Digital Library and Springer Nature Link.
+We intentionally exclude grey literature and dataset repositories from the scope of this study to focus on peer-reviewed studies, ensuring consistent quality and replicability of our analysis.